Adelost/Scrapyard/README.md

     - StaticCall - Allows code to be called automatically during the start of the program.
 Only to be used in .cpp files.
 - **Tools** - Various classes.
     - PoolAlloc - Allow fast allocation of objects.
 This is usually much faster than standard allocation using "new" and "delete".
-    - Array - Dynamic array implementation.
+    - List - Dynamic array implementation.
-    - Queue - Array like FIFO-queue implementation.
+    - Queue - List like FIFO-queue implementation.
     - StableArray - Similar to a dynamic-array, but which do not reallocate the memory address of the stored elements when growing.
 However, elements are not guaranteed to be stored in adjacent memory locations.
     - PoolArray - A mix between a pool allocator and a dynamic array.
 Elements are stored based on a index.
     - IdPoolArray - Similar to PoolArray, but elements are stored based on a id as well as index.